Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 Do tests always give correct results?

-Blood analysis
+Blood test

 The requirements for a general blood test apply to all tests, except for very specific ones - for the latter, additional restrictions are simply added.